ActivitySpaceLab/gauteng-wellbeing-mapper-app/docs/index.md

 ## 🔬 Research

-This app is part of the **Planet4Health** study investigating how environmental factors affect mental wellbeing in Gauteng, South Africa.
+This app is part of the **Planet4Health** study investigating how environmental factors affect mental wellbeing.
+This version of the app has been designed specifically for the case study in Gauteng, South Africa.

 ### Study Goals
 - Understand relationships between place and mental health